—–BEGIN PGP SIGNED MESSAGE—–

 3.1.
 Mission Statement

-CSIRT-SPMS contributes to improving information security across the entire SPMS, promoting the adoption of good internal practices in this area and fostering a culture of cybersecurity.
+CSIRT-SPMS contributes to improving information security across the SPMS and eSIS, promoting the adoption of good practices in this area and fostering a culture of cybersecurity.

 3.2.
 Constituency